 A Blood Orange Shirley Temple.
-A new twist on your favorite drink made with ginger ale, grenadine, and blood orange syrup.
+A new twist on your favorite childhood drink made with ginger ale, grenadine, and blood orange syrup.

 Animal Crackers In My Soup